TheShepord/intro-to-WSL/index.md

 *tl;dr skip to the next section*

 The two above steps are technically all you need for running WSL on your system.
 However, you may notice that whenever you open up the Ubuntu app your current folder seems to be completely random.
-If you type in `pwd` (for Present Working Directory, 'directory' is synonymous with 'folder') inside Ubuntu and hit enter, you'll likely get some output akin to `/home/<your_username>`.
+If you type in `pwd` (for Print Working Directory, 'directory' is synonymous with 'folder') inside Ubuntu and hit enter, you'll likely get some output akin to `/home/<your_username>`.
 Where is this folder?
 Is it my home folder?
 Type in `ls` (for LiSt) to see what files are in this folder.
 Probably you won't get any output, because surprise surprise this folder is not your Windows home folder and is in fact empty (okay it's actually not empty, which we'll see in a bit.
-If you type in `ls -a`, a for All, you'll see other files but notice they have a period in front of them, which tells bash that they should be hidden by default.
+If you type in `ls -a`, a for All, you'll see other files but notice they have a period in front of them.
+This is a convention for specifying files that should be hidden by default, and `ls`, as well as most other commands, will honor this convention.
 Anyways).

 So where is my Windows home folder?
 Is WSL completely separate from Windows?
 Nope!
 This is Windows Subsystem for Linux after all.
 Notice how, when you typed `pwd` earlier, the address you got was `/home/<your_username>`.
 Notice that forward-slash right before `home`.
 That forward-slash indicates the root directory (not to be confused with the `/root` directory), which is the directory at the top of the directory hierarchy and contains all other directories in your system.
 So if we type `ls /`, you'll see what are the top-most directories in your system.
 Okay, great.
 They have a bunch of seemingly random names.
 Except, shocker, they aren't random.
 I've provided a quick run-down in Appendix A.